xtanaa001/Xiaoqi-Homepage/content/_index.md

 ## `Research Interests`

-I study the interplay between algorithms, decisions, and uncertainty in networked systems -- especially in highly dynamic, strategic settings where multiple agents come together, interact and possibly pursue divergent or even conflicting objectives.
+I study the interplay between algorithms, decisions, and uncertainty in networked systems -- especially in highly dynamic, strategic settings where multiple intelligent agents come together, interact and possibly pursue divergent or even conflicting objectives.
 The goal is to develop new decision-making tools and algorithms, with provable performance guarantees, under different forms of uncertainty, using mathematical tools from computer science, optimization, economics, and control.
-On the practical side, my research is driven by real-world applications in energy,  transportation, networks, and resource allocation.
+On the practical side, my research is primarily driven by real-world applications in energy,  transportation, sustainability, and resource allocation.

-`Topics`: Online optimization; Stochastic modeling and optimization; Algorithmic game theory;   Netwoked systems; Multi-agent systems; Smart grid; Resource allocation
+`Keywords`: Online Algorithms; Optimization under Uncertainty; Algorithmic Game Theory; Mechanism Design; Netwoked Systems; Multi-Agent Systems; Smart Grid; Resource Allocation

 For more details, see my selected recent publications below ([full publications](/publications)).